theforeman/foreman-packaging/README.md

 1. Review the `*.docs` file
 1. Review the `changelog` file
 1. See the Contributing section above for instructions on where to download the final build

+### Packaging Plugins

+Instructions are the same as for dependencies (see above) with the following differences:

+1. Directory must be created in `plugins/GEM_NAME`
+2. Plugins typically depend on `foreman` or `foreman-proxy`